wren-creator/ModelForge/MONITOR_README.md

 ---

-### Security — `IAM.js`
+### Security: `IAM.js`

-Your `IAM.js` is static config.
 To surface live token age, track when the token was last issued and compute the delta:

 ```js
 let tokenIssuedAt = Date.now()